revathskumar/blog.revathskumar.com/_posts/2017-06-12-elm-getting-started-and-bundling-with-webpack.md

 ## Setup ELM project

-Since we have ELM installed in system now, we can get started with installing the elm dependencies using `elm package` in a empty directory.
+Since we have ELM installed in the system now, we can get started with installing the elm dependencies using `elm package` in an empty directory.

 ~~~sh
 elm package install